camicroscope/GSOC/README.md

 Break the timeline into periods of approximately 7 days

-**8.1) Community Bonding Period**

-**8.2) Development Phase**

-**8.3) Project Completion, testing, and documentation**

 **9) Planned GSoC work hours**

-GSoC students are expected to contribute an average of 18 hours per week.
 Please indicate the work hours (including the timezone), that you hope to work on your project.

 **10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**

-Please indicate if you have any lectures/classes, examinations, or other personal commitments.
+Indicate any examinations or other personal commitments.

 **11) Skill Set**